Developing internationally-minded students who inquire into global issues and take action on their learning.

 Reflection – How do we know?

 Charter Oak International Academy began the rigorous process of IB authorization in 2008, culminating in our authorization as an International Baccalaureate School in January of 2011.
-An official year of “self-reflection” will occur in 2013-2014.
-We are scheduled for a reauthorization visit in spring of 2015.
+We had a reauthorization visit in 2015.

 The International Baccalaureate is committed to supporting the ongoing development of a worldwide professional learning community comprising internationally minded teachers, school leaders and school administrators.
 To keep current with IB practices and innovations, Charter Oak teachers are sent every year to professional development seminars across the country.
 Recently, teachers have attended training in Memphis, Savannah, New York City, Chicago, Los Angeles and Denver.